Michael-McD/openai-quickstart-python-kana/README.md

    $ cp .env.example .env
    ```

 7. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file.
+I have used an environment variable `$OPENAI_API_KEY`.

 8. Run the app:
+`
    ```bash
    $ flask run
    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
+For the full context behind the original example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).